MaskAnyone/MaskAnyoneProdInfrastructure/README.md

 - **View the logs of a specific container**: `docker-compose logs -f <container-name>`
 - **View the status of all containers**: `docker-compose ps`

+> Remember to add ` -f docker-compose-local.yml` or ` -f docker-compose-server.yml` depending on your initial setup.

 ## Updating to a newer version of MaskAnyone
 In general, if you want to update to newer version of the application, you have to do the following:
 - Update the version in the `.env` file